MatrixFun/AutoXL/README.md

 - Practical, useful, handy and powerful functions to automate manual tasks.
 For instance,
     - `A.LOCATE.CELLBYTEXT` to find a cell in a range that contains a given text.`A.LOCATE.RANGEBYTEXT` to find a header in a range that contains a given text and to return the data below the header
     - `A.DUPLICATES` to find duplicates in a range
+- Extensions of traditional built-in "lookup and reference" functions, to make them address all real-world use cases.
+For instance,
+    - `A.XLOOKUP.ROWS` and `A.XLOOKUP.COLS` for built-in `XLOOKUP`
+    - `A.XMATCH.ROWS` and `A.XMATCH.COLS` for built-in `XMATCH`
 - Elementary functions for compound data types such as array and set.
 For instance,
     - `A.UNION.CELLS`, `A.INTERSECT.CELLS`, `A.SETDIFF.CELLS` for set
     - `A.EQ` for array
-- Extensions of traditional built-in "lookup and reference" functions.
-For instance,
-    - `A.XLOOKUP.ROWS` and `A.XLOOKUP.COLS` for built-in `XLOOKUP`
-    - `A.XMATCH.ROWS` and `A.XMATCH.COLS` for built-in `XMATCH`

 ## Users